CJ McCollum: College career

 As a sophomore in 2010–11, McCollum increased his averages to 21.8 points and 7.8 rebounds per outing.
 He played and started in 31 contests and shot 39.9 percent from the field.
 His shooting percentages dipped to 39.9 percent from the field, as did Lehigh's record, and McCollum was edged out for conference Player of the Year honors by Mike Muscala of the Bucknell Bisons.
 McCollum was named First Team All-Conference.

 As a junior in the 2011–12 campaign, McCollum again earned Patriot League Player of the Year, as well as his third straight First Team All-Conference designation.
 In 2012, the Mountain Hawks beat the Duke Blue Devils, 75–70, in the school's first ever victory at the NCAA Division I tournament, during which McCollum posted a game-high 30 points; this marked only the sixth time in the history of the tournament that a team seeded 15th defeated a team seeded second.

-Over his four collegiate years, McCollum added 30 pounds of muscle to fill out his frame.
+Over his four college years, McCollum added 30 pounds of muscle to fill out his frame.
 Even though he was already considered virtually destined to be a top NBA draft pick by his third year, he decided to finish his final year of college instead of leaving sooner for the NBA.
 A consummate student of journalism, McCollum penned an article for Sporting News explaining why he opted to continue on with his education.

 On November 25, 2012, McCollum scored 26 points in a 91–77 win over Sacred Heart to pass Rob Feaster as the Patriot League's all-time leading scorer.
-On January 5, 2013, McCollum broke his left foot in a game against Virginia Commonwealth University, ending his season early.
+On January 5, 2013, McCollum broke his left foot in a game against the VCU Rams, ending his season early.
 He was a 2012–13 Senior CLASS Award finalist.
 McCollum went on to graduate from Lehigh University with a Bachelor of Arts in Journalism.